 There are a couple of questions I get asked all the time by travelers about to visit Costa Rica: What is it like driving in Costa Rica?
 Are there any special rules?
-Well, this is what you get: roads with more potholes than actual road, a bunch of reckless and careless drivers, and vehicles that should not be permitted ten miles of a road.
+And the most popular one, what side of the road do they drive on in Costa Rica?
+Well, this is what you get: roads with more potholes than actual roads, a bunch of reckless and careless drivers, and vehicles that should not be permitted ten miles off a road.

 None, as far as Ticos are concerned.
 However, don’t tell this to the transit police (MOPT) who pretend to instate them.
 Cars pass one another at astronomical speeds around curves and double yellow lines, motorcycles drive as though they are part of a video game and are immortal by cutting off cars and seeing how small of a gap they can squeeze through, and stopping for stop signs has yet to become a thing to do.

 Another useful thing is how to calculate your time.
 If you plan a route and Google Maps is telling you a time frame, just add 30 minutes to it because of traffic, accidents, road work or just having to drive slow in case you find bad roads.

 One more thing worth noticing is that for some reason courtesy is almost non-existent among drivers, so if you need to change lanes or cross a road, don’t expect them to allow you to, you will have to wait a little longer to ensure that it is safe to do so.

 So the best advice to give you: Stay super alert, on your toes, and enjoy the crazy roller coaster called the roads of Costa Rica.